OWASP/www-chapter-ahmedabad/index.md

 17.)
 26th December 2020 : Google Meet (Virtual Meet) @ 11:00 AM

 ## Next Meetup Information
-Fisrt meet up of 2021 is coming on 27th February,2021.
+Fisrt meet up of 2021 is coming on 27th February,2021 at 11:00 AM to 13:00 PM.
 For more details about meet up stay tuned with us on our social media.